Patrik-Stas/InstabotPatrik/README.md

 ## TODO:
 - Bot should consider people who have private profiles and follow requests have to be be approved by the user.
+- Bot could give multiple likes at once (real-life situation when you open up someone's profile and you like the thumbnails, you take a look at couple of them and give some likes).
+But keep in mind not to flood a person with likes...liking every single picture over time...